 With the heat behind us and the vacation season winding down, it’s back to work again for the rest of us.
-Here is our résumé of the week:
+Welcome to the .008th edition of Prescriptions.
+Here is our review of the week in the arts.

 Berlin Art Week which has become one of the highlights of the contemporary art calendar in the German capital is back for the sixth time, hosting art fairs including Berlin Art (formerly ABC Berlin) and Positions Berlin, with exhibition openings, prize award ceremonies, artist films, and numerous citywide events from September 13 – 17, 2017.